Podcastindex-org/podcast-namespace/value/value.md

 #### Example:

-The following example uses the `keysend` method of the `lightning` Network and sets the suggested value to 5 sats.
+The following example uses the `keysend` method of the `lightning` network and sets the suggested value to 5 sats.
 A sat, short for satoshi, is a one hundred millionth of a single bitcoin (0.00000001 BTC).
 The smallest unit on the Lightning Network is a millisat, which is a thousandth of a sat.